VictorHerrig/Critical_Role_summarization/README.md

 revenue of all Twitch streams) and the fan base has made available transcripts and summaries of episodes.

+## Requirements
+Aside from those packages listed in setup.py, you will need to additionally install:
+- cuda-toolkit (this can be done system-wide or with conda using the nvidia channel)
+- cuda-nvcc (this can be done system-wide or with conda using the nvidia channel)
+- LLVM (this can be done system-wide or with conda using the nvidia channel)
+- TVM (you will need to build from source using the following options in config.cmake:
+  USE_CUDA YES; (USE_LLVM "/path/to/llvm-config --link-static"); set(HIDE_PRIVATE_SYMBOLS ON)).
+  This may frankly be rather trying
+- Any C++ compilation tools required to build TVM on your system
+-

 ## Acknowledgements

 CRD3 Data is produced under the Creative Commons Attribution-ShareAlike 4.0